pavanjoshi914/Blog/_posts/GSoC/2021-06-20-gsoc-coding-period-week1-2.md

     * Pushing a bunch of changes in single PR is irrelevant and also hard to review for mentors.
 Regarding this, I decided to create different PR for each module.
 Hence a proper workflow of 2 PR's was created for review and merge at a time.

-**Some of the aspects were more care is to be taken while doing I18n in modules were**  🔷
+**Some of the aspects where more care is to be taken while doing I18n in modules were**  🔷

   1. Use of proper designed module specific rules.
   2. Taking care that logic doesn't break while introducing I18n